A5: Core implementation – DUE Friday, Nov. 9 @ 12:30am

 What is it about your app that makes it unique?
 What specific features make it stand out?

-Now is the time to implement the unique features that separate your app from other apps; i.e., not just implementing generic functionality.
-Think about the core functionality of your app.
-What needs to be coded up to make those features work?
-In an app that manages goals and todo lists, you might be implementing the feature to make events and to add/delete them from a task list.
-If you were developing Yelp, you might implement a feature to search for suitable restaurants based off of filter preferences and the user's location this week.
+Now is the time to implement the unique features that separate your app from other apps; i.e., not just implementing generic functionality like a login page or displaying an overview.
+For example, if you were developing Yelp back when it first came out, you might implement a feature to search for suitable restaurants based off of filter preferences and the user's location this week.
 With Yelp, you might also develop the review system, where users can write reviews for each place and rate it.

 By the end of this week, your goal is to provide the users with several ways to interact with your app, including the most important and required interactions.